 Vaginal cancer is an uncommon cancer of the female reproductive system.
 Vaginal cancer begins when healthy cells in the vagina change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor is a tumor that can grow but will not spread.

 Squamous cell carcinoma.
 Squamous cell carcinoma can develop in the cells lining the vagina, most often in the area closest to the cervix.
-Squamous cell carcinoma makes up 85% to 90% of vaginal cancers.
+Squamous cell carcinoma makes up about 85% of vaginal cancers.
 It develops slowly through the precancerous condition called vaginal intraepithelial neoplasia or VaIN, described above.

 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.